MicrosoftDocs/win32/desktop-src/Msi/allowlockdownmedia.md

 ---
-Description: Setting the value of this per-machine system policy to &\#0034;1&\#0034;, enables nonadministrative users to install managed applications from sources stored on media, such as a CD-ROM. ms.assetid: 9eac7520-0ba3-4529-a80b-010447a5b5e7
+description: Setting the value of this per-machine system policy to &\#0034;1&\#0034;, enables nonadministrative users to install managed applications from sources stored on media, such as a CD-ROM. ms.assetid: 9eac7520-0ba3-4529-a80b-010447a5b5e7
 title: AllowLockdownMedia
 ms.topic: article